Taxanehh/Secretmanager/Secretmanager/PLAN.md

 # Currently doing

-Creating index.html in combination with navbar and beginning of css file
+~~ Creating index.html in combination with navbar and beginning of css file ~~ Upload Main page, Upload wireframe, ask for feedback Create every other page in the navbar